The Poppy Umbrella: Fundraising and Donations

 Poppy Umbrella Sales from www.rembrella.co.uk

 The Poppy Umbrella is also available for sale directly to the public via this website at www.rembrella.co.uk.
-A few hundred umbrellas each year are sold by us this way.
+A few hundred umbrellas each year are sold by us this way, including to customers in Canada and the USA.

 Proceeds from these retail sales are used directly to cover the significant business and administrative costs for Rembrella Ltd. to manufacture this special high quality product.
 The aim of Rembrella Ltd. is to be able to supply Poppy Umbrellas as a high quality gift item for the benefit of the types of organizations listed above.
 These organizations are offered the opportunity to purchase small or large quantities according to their budget and requirements, without themselves having to carry the risks of paying high manufacturing costs for this sort of product.